kaizenx/supahands-coding-test/README.md

 ## Expected Solution
 * The solution should be object oriented, based on DRY and single responsibility principles.
-* Expect to implement some kind of search, for example BFS
+* Expect to implement some kind of search or crawl
-* Note that BFS is probably not the best solution, maybe determine the shape of the matrix first?
-(Hint hint)
 * Provide comments in code to explain implementation

-## Output
+## Outputs
-The number of boars bagged, we're going to do a STDOUT test against an integer number to determine if the engineer has passed the test.
+* The number of boars bagged and the path of the hunt.
+* The path of the hunt in a single line, i.e. 'A B C D ...'

 ## Instructions
 1. Clone this repo